 - Backed into people or objects

-- Were used as elevated work platforms
+- Misused as elevated work platforms

 - An overhead guard crushed the deceased when the lift truck upset.
 There was no rollover protection system (ROPS).
-To prevent the operator from sliding sideways and to prevent ejection if the lift truck starts to tip, an effective ROPS includes

 - The legs of the injured were crushed when his lift truck overturned on a level cement floor with the fork in the down position and no load.
 This could have been prevented with ROPS.